How to Make Circular Saw Marks on Wood

 Another popular type of cut is the rip cut.
 Unlike a straight cut, a rip cut runs parallel to the edge of the material.
 This type of cut is often used when you need to quickly remove a large section of material, such as when trimming boards down to size.
 To make a rip cut, simply adjust the blade of your saw so that it’s at a 90-degree angle to the edge of the board, and then proceed to make your cut.

 Finally, there’s the crosscut.
-As its name implies, a crosscut runs at a 90-degree angle to both the edge and the grain of the material.
+As its name implies, a crosscut runs at a 90-degree angle to the material’s edge and grain.
 This type of cut is often used for cutting lumber into smaller pieces, such as when making dowels or other small components.
 To make a crosscut, simply align your saw’s blade with the mark you want to cut, and then proceed to make your cut.

 With these three types of cuts, you can tackle just about any wood-cutting job.
 So whether you’re building a deck or repairing a fence, make sure you’ve got a trusty circular saw by your side.
 Keep reading for more information about how to make circular saw marks on wood.